npick001/ActualBudgetContainer/README.md

 # ActualBudget Local Setup

 This guide walks you through the process of setting up and running the **ActualBudget** application using Docker in a local environment with WSL (Windows Subsystem for Linux).
+If there are issues with line closure characters, open the files in VSCode and change the End of Line Sequence from CRLF to LF.

 ## Prerequisites